elmastudio/aino-blocks/README.md

 ### Changelog
 =======

+### 1.9.2
+Enhance: New block icons.
+Enhance: Plugin name and description.
+Enhance: Add upgrade button to plugin list view.
+Enhance: Extend grid gap sizes (l = 32px and xl = 48px).
+Enhance: Card shadows.
+Enhance: Remove Icon Button block from Block collection.
+The block will be rebuild into a single block.

 ### 1.9.1
 Enhance: Gradient background for Flexbox Item block.
 Bugfix: Flexbox issue in header in editor view.